 18 Questions for your potential intranet vendor

-While questions to your potential vendor address your specific needs, these questions cover the essential intranet strategy elements you may have missed:
+You may wonder what questions to ask your intranet vendor.
+Questions to your potential vendor address your specific needs, these questions cover the essential intranet strategy elements you may have missed.
+Get all information for each questions below.

 1. Will your solution facilitate cross-departmental communication?